 Not once in 4 weeks Once or twice-in 4 weeks Every Week Many times a week Don't know

-e yo oth ring the past-four weeks, ou been bullied/harassed by her students in any of the lowing ways ...
+have y uring the past-four weeks, you been bullied/harassed by ther students in any of the bllowing ways

-a) Physically?
+a) ) Physically?

-b) Verbally?
+b) ) Verbally?

 c) Socially?

-d) Electronically?
+d) ) Electronically?

-19. ha\ foll ring the past four weeks, /e you experienced any of the lowing types of bullying/ rassment at your school ...
+h: fc uring the past four weeks, ave you experienced any of the bllowing types of bullying/ arassment at your school

-a) Racial/ethno-cultural ?
+a) ) Racial/ethno-cultural ?

-b) Sexual?
+b) ) Sexual?

 c) Gender-based?

-d) Homophobic?
+d) ) Homophobic?

-e) Religion-based?
+e ) ) Religion-based?

 f) Disability-based?

-g) Income-based?
+g ) Income-based?

 Not once in 4 weeks Once or twice in 4 weeks Every Week Many times a week Don't know

-20. oft abo bul ring the past four weeks, how en have you seen or heard out another student being llied/harassed in any of the lowing ways
+20. During the past four weeks, how often have you seen or heard about another student being bullied/harassed in any of the following ways

 a) Physically?

 b) Verbally?

 c) Socially?

 d) Electronically?

-21. oft abo vic ring the past four weeks, how en have you seen or heard out another student being the tim of bullying/harassment of y of the following types ...
+21. During the past four weeks, how often have you seen or heard about another student being the victim of bullying/harassment of any of the following types

 a) Racial/ethno-cultural ?

 b) Sexual?

 c) Gender-based?

 d) Homophobic?

 e) Religion-based?

 f) Disability-based?

 g) Income-based?

-22. you gro stu ring the past four weeks, have u, on your own or as part of a oup, bullied/harassed other idents in any of the following ys
+22. During the past four weeks, have you, on your own or as part of a group, bullied/harassed other students in any of the following ways

 a) Physically?

 b) Verbally?

 c) Socially?

 d) Electronically?

-Not once in 4 weeks Once or twice-in 4 weeks Every Week Many times a week Don't know 23.
-During the past-four wee you, on your own or as p group, subjected other s to any of the following ty bullying/harassment art of a tudents a) Racial/ethno-cultural ? b) Sexual? c) Gender-based? d) Homophobic? e) Religion-based? f) Disability-based? g) Income-based?
-Not once-in 4 weeks Once or twice-in 4weeks Every week 24.
-During the past-four wee often have you stayed av from school in order to a being bullied/harassed? vay 25.
-During the past four weeks, how often have you tried to help another student who was being bullied/harassed?
-Always Often Sometimes Never They don't appear to notice it Not sure 26.
-Do you think teachers try to stop bullying/ harassment?
-27. Do you think the principal or vice- principal tries to stop bullying/harassment?
+Not once in 4 weeks Once or twice-in 4 weeks Every Week Many times a week Don't know 23. you gro to a ring the past-four we u, on your own or as oup, subjected other any of the following llying/harassment part of a students types of a) Racial/ethno-cultural ? b) Sexual? c) Gender-based? d) Homophobic? e) Religion-based? f) Disability-based? g) Income-based?
+Not once-in 4 weeks Once or twice-in 4weeks Every week 24. ofte fro ring the past-four we en have you stayed a m school in order to ng bullied/harassed away avoid 25. ofte and ring the past four we en have you tried to other student who w llied/harassed? help Always Often Sometimes Never They don't appear to notice it Not sure 26. try you think teachers to stop bullying/ assment?
+27. prir prir you think the ncipal or vice- ncipal tries to stop lying/harassment?